ansys/pyprimemesh/doc/source/user_guide/connections.rst

 .. note::
     Connect operations support only computational mesh (mesh with reasonable size).
-Faceted mesh is not supported.
+Faceted geometry is not supported.

 ==========================